 Exposure to benzene: This is a solvent that manufacturers use in some cleaning chemicals and hair dyes.

 Some genetic conditions: Children with Down syndrome have a third copy of chromosome 21.
-This increases their risk of acute myeloid or acute lymphocytic leukemia to 2–3%, which is higher than in children without this syndrome.
+This increases their risk of acute myeloid or acute lymphocytic leukemia to

 Another genetic condition with links to leukemia is Li-Fraumeni syndrome.
 This causes a change to the TP53 gene.